SysCV/sam-hq/README.md

 ## Latest updates

 **2025/06** -- :fire::fire: HQ-SAM is supported in the [Huggingface Transformers](https://github.com/huggingface/transformers) library.
 Please see the detailed usage instruction [here](https://huggingface.co/docs/transformers/main/model_doc/sam_hq).
+The pretrained model checkpoints can also be downloaded at [here](https://huggingface.co/syscv-community).

 **2024/11/17 -- HQ-SAM 2 is released**